mikeoconnor0308/tensorglove/README.md

 # tensorglove
-A preliminary hand post recognition library using Tensorflow, for use with the Noitom Hi5 gloves.
+A hand pose recognition library using Tensorflow, for use with the Noitom Hi5 gloves.
 This project was the result of 2 days playing around with the gloves and tensorflow, and so is extremely preliminary.

 ## Getting Started